pabloargote/pabloargote.github.io/_pages/publications.md

 The Anti-Left Legacy of the Pinochet Dictatorship (with Elsa Voytas) -- Accepted, Comparative Political Studies.

+Shade-grown Authoritarianism (with Perelló \& Navia) -- Accepted, Democratization.

 Ideological vs. Issue Voting in Chile (with Giancarlo Visconti) -- Conditionally Accepted, Latin American Politics and Society.

-Shade-grown Authoritarianism (with Perelló \& Navia) -- R\&R

 Thick and Thin Ideology (with Visconti \& de la Cerda)